the-trail-blazer/the-trail-blazer.github.io/README.md

 8. Click the run icon and select the device you wish to run it on.

 ## Instructions for Using our App
+* Trail Blazer uses Google Sign-in so the user must sign in with a Google account
+* After signing in the user will see a prompt requesting location permission
+* Users can create their own profile in the Profile tab so they can record trails that will belong to their account
+* Users can see trails in Albuquerque in the explore and they can also see the trails that they've recorded
+* Users can start recording their own trail by pressing the red button in the Map tab

 ## External Services Used
 This app consumes the following services.